Even I, as someone who’s been on my fair share of road trips, learned quickly…

 Historic Places to Visit in the U.S.A.

-When it comes to historic places to visit in the U.S.A., plenty of patriotic places spring to mind.
+When it comes to historic places to visit in the U.S.A., plenty of places spring to mind.
 While our history may be young compared to our European, African, and Asian counterparts, what we lack in years, we make up for in passion.

-There are many major cities and places that played a role in forming our country and government as we know it today.
-Though there are so many more wonderful places we can add, this list is a great way to start exploring some of the most historic places to visit in the U.S.A.
+Many major cities and places have played a significant role in shaping our country and government as we know it today.
+Here are just some places to get you started.

 Historic Places to Visit in the U.S.A.